ashokchandru/Release-notes-automation/README.md

 Historic release notes are stored in repository

-Pure automation: (Doesn't work for organizations w) Agent looks for Git commits and Pull requests when you add a tag e.g. RN, it the content is copied for release notes
+Full automation: (Doesn't work for organizations w) Agent looks for Git commits and Pull requests when you add a tag e.g. RN, it the content is copied for release notes
-# Reasons why this is impractical:
+### Reasons why this is impractical:
 * The product team should curate which features or tickets to be shown in the release notes
 * It will be difficult to edit already generated release notes